Skip to contents

 Details

-Sampling modes.
+Sampling modes

 • mode = "columnwise": Each trait is generated independently.
-Numeric traits can be drawn by bootstrap (empirical sampling), uniform within observed bounds, or from a normal distribution parameterized by the empirical mean and SD (optionally truncated to observed min–max if keep_bounds = TRUE).
-Factor and character traits are sampled from their observed values/levels.
+Numeric traits can be drawn by bootstrap sampling, from a normal distribution parameterised by the empirical mean and standard deviation, or from a uniform distribution on the observed range.
+Factor and character traits are sampled from observed values.

 Examples